-"It has created opportunities but it's been incredibly painful for the members of staff involved."'No easy decisions'
+"It has created opportunities but it's been incredibly painful for the members of staff involved."

 Mr Fahy also defended the decision to cut 55 staff from front desks at police stations, saying a new appointment system meant they were no longer needed.

 He also insisted that the loss of call-handling jobs would not affect the force's response times to 999 calls.

 "There are no easy decisions but protecting front-line policing is at the heart of the plans that are being developed."

 Mr Fahy has already written to officers ordering them to cut red tape in an effort to cut costs.

 More than 300 GMP staff are said to be interested in taking voluntary redundancy and officers whose jobs are being cut will be redeployed "to the front line" when other officers retire.